Formulae =UNIQUE(A2:A) //To return all unique values in column A =JOIN(“, “, FILTER( B: B, A: A=E2)) //Filter based on E2 value and join the column

 - Merge duplicates using pivot table

-Why Merge Duplicate In Google Sheets?
+Why merge duplicate in Google Sheets?

-For example, if you have a list of clients in your spreadsheet and some of them have the same email address, you can merge those rows into one.
+For example, if you have a list of clients in your spreadsheet and some of them have the same email address, you can combine those rows into one.
 This action will reduce the clutter and make your data easier to read.
 In addition, it makes it easier to find specific information because you only have one row for each client instead of two.

 The UNIQUE function is used to find the unique values of a column.
 The JOIN function combines or appends two or more columns based on a common value (or condition).
 Using this method, you can merge duplicate rows in Google Sheets by merging the data with the UNIQUE + JOIN functions.